 • myocardial hypertrophy.

-Metabolic abnormalities are triggered by malfunctions at the cellular level.
-They are manifested by impaired metabolism of potassium and sodium in cardiomyocytes, as a result of which the heart does not receive the required energy for full contraction and relaxation.
-If the changes that have arisen are not serious and arise due to overwork, obesity, stress and hormonal surges (during pregnancy, during puberty), then we are talking about a nonspecific lesion.
-They are also provoked by malfunctions in the metabolism of cardiomyocytes.
-Severe metabolic disorders in heart cells are manifested due to the influence of the following factors:
+Metabolic abnormalities are caused by disruptions at the cellular level.
+They manifest themselves as impaired exchange of potassium and sodium in cardiomyocytes, as a result of which the heart does not receive the required energy for full contraction and relaxation.
+If the changes that occur are not serious and occur due to overwork, obesity, stress and hormonal surges (during pregnancy, during puberty), then we are talking about a nonspecific lesion.
+They are also provoked by disruptions in the metabolism of cardiomyocytes.
+Severe metabolic disorders in heart cells occur due to the influence of the following factors:

 • hypertension;